ADSL broadband

 Although they’re more likely to be advertising their superfast broadband deals, many of the UK’s main providers do offer ADSL broadband packages.
 You might see it referred to as standard broadband.

-To help you in your search to find the right broadband deal for you – whether you choose an ADSL, cable or fibre connection – simply use our comparison service to help you compare broadband offers based on your postcode and needs.
+To help you find the right broadband deal for you – whether you choose an ADSL, cable or fibre connection – use our comparison service to help you compare broadband offers based on your postcode and needs.

 How fast is ADSL broadband, fibre and cable?

-According to Ofcom, the average broadband speed across the UK was 50.4Mbps between November 2019 and March 2021.
+According to Ofcom, the average broadband speed across the UK was 69.4Mbps in March 2023.

 Here’s how the three main broadband types compare on download speeds: